t3docs/DRC-The-Docker-Rendering-Container/Documentation/Index.rst

 .. tip:: What's new in the latest release?

-   LATEST RELEASE Jan 6, 2020: v2.7.1
+   :ref:`LATEST RELEASE Jan 6, 2020: v2.7.1 <Releases-v2-7>`

-   :ref:`What's new? <Releases-v2-7>`

 .. attention::

-   THE REST OF THIS PAGE is WIP
+   THIS PAGE IS WORK IN PROGRESS (WIP)

 .. comment
    **NEW:** `Documentation about the container
    <https://docs.typo3.org/m/typo3/t3docs-docker-render-documentation/draft/en-us/>`__
    .. comment
    If you encounter problems please `create an issue at github
    <https://github.com/t3docs/docker-render-documentation/issues/>`__.